 7. Pricey Beauty Products, Organized Crime & a Global Legal Battle: The $220 Million-Plus Manuka Honey Industry.
 Thanks to celebrityshout-outs (such as those from Manuka Doctor ambassador Kourtney Kardashian) and endorsements from health care professionals, Manuka honey has gone from being a local, albeit pricey, staple to a $200 million-plus industry and the center of a war between New Zealanders and Australians.

 8. How A Quiet Trademark Scheme & Epidemic-Level Counterfeiting Led to a Global Fight for Supreme.
-As it turns out, an unaffiliated company called IBF has, since its incorporation in late 2015, been quickly and quietly amassing rights in the Supreme name and logo in many countries where James Jebbia’s Supreme had not previously sought trademark rights.
-Now, IBF has rights in 54 countries and is set to have more stores than the real Supreme and beat it to China.
+As it turns out, an unaffiliated company called IBF has, since its incorporation in late 2015, been quickly and quietly amassing registrations in the Supreme name and logo in many countries where James Jebbia’s Supreme had not previously done so.